Quoteme/antlr4/doc/actions.md

 ## Dynamically-Scoped Attributes

 You can pass information to and from rules using parameters and return values, just like functions in a general-purpose programming language.
 Programming languages don’t allow functions to access the local variables or parameters of invoking functions, however.
-For example, the following reference to local variable `x` form a nested method call is illegal in Java:
+For example, the following reference to local variable `x` from a nested method call is illegal in Java:

 ```java
 void f() {